Kealakekua in Hawaii County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 In the 1870s, Henry Nicholas Greenwell built this stone store of lava rock mortared with a mixture of burnt coral, sand and water.
 It was the center of commerce for this mauka (inland) area, and an important commercial outpost in the isolated but growing district of Kona.
 Until then, stores and warehouses were located at the coastal ports.

 Location.
 19° 30.628′ N, 155° 55.219′ W. Marker is in Kealakekua, Hawaii, in Hawaii County.
 Marker can be reached from Mamalahoa Highway (Hawaii Route 11) 0.1 miles north of Konawaena School Road, on the left when traveling north.
+Marker is located near the entrance to the historic general store building, on the Kona Historical Society Museum grounds.
 Touch for map.
-Marker is located near the entrance to the historic general store building, on the Kona Historical Society Museum grounds.
 Marker is at or near this postal address: 81-6551 Mamalahoa Highway, Kealakekua HI 96750, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 In Memory of Captain James Cook, R.N. (approx. 2.2 miles away); First Christian Service in Hawaii (approx. 2.4 miles away); Royal Center at Keauhou Bay (approx. 4.4 miles away); The Kamehameha Dynasty (approx. 4.4 miles away); Kauikeaouli and Nāhi'ena'ena (approx. 4.4 miles away); Birthplace of Kauikeaouli (approx. 4˝ miles away); Kauikeaouli, Kamehameha III (approx. 4˝ miles away); Keauhou Bay (approx. 4˝ miles away).

 Credits.
 This page was last revised on September 17, 2018.
-This page originally submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 53 times since then.
+It was originally submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 94 times since then and 12 times this year.
 Photos: 1. submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5, 6. submitted on September 16, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.